Larus brachyrhynchus

 Documentation: Photograph: 11 May 1996 Keith Co (Brogie 1997).

-Taxonomy: The Common Gull (L. canus) was formerly considered to comprise four subspecies (Gill and Donsker 2017, Clements et al 2016): canus of Iceland and the British Isles to the White Sea; heinei of western Russia to central Siberia; kamtschatschensis of eastern Siberia; and brachyrhynchus of northern Alaska and western Canada.
-Olsen and Larsson (2004) treated North American brachyrhynchus as a full species (Mew Gull), retaining within Common Gull the three Eurasian taxa, while Howell and Dunn (2007) considered brachyrhynchus, kamtschatschensis, and canus (including heinei) as three full species.
+Taxonomy: The Common Gull (L. canus) was formerly considered to comprise four subspecies: canus of Iceland and the British Isles to the White Sea; heinei of western Russia to central Siberia; kamtschatschensis of eastern Siberia; and brachyrhynchus of northern Alaska and western Canada (Moskoff and Bevier 2021).
+Olsen and Larsson (2004) treated North American brachyrhynchus as a full species (Mew Gull), retaining within Common Gull the three Eurasian taxa, although Howell and Dunn (2007) considered brachyrhynchus, kamtschatschensis, and canus (including heinei) as three full species.

 The English name Mew Gull was changed to Short-billed Gull to avoid ambiguous uses of “Mew Gull” for different combinations of the original four taxa included in Mew/Common Gull.